 Gene and Drug Delivery Systems Study Section [GDD]: There is shared interest in development and delivery of drugs, vaccines, genes, small molecules and biomaterials.
 Applications involving products that alter gene function or expression may be reviewed in GDD whereas applications focused on development and delivery to the nervous system may be reviewed in DDNS.

-Somatosensory and Pain Systems (SPS): There is shared interest in discovery and development of innovative non-pharmaceutical approaches to pain therapy.
-Applications implementing medicinal chemistry for preclinical research, drug screening and preclinical animal models, natural product development, and pharmacokinetic evaluation would likely be reviewed by DDNS.
+Neurobiology of Pain and Itch (NPI); There is shared interest in discovery and development of innovative non-pharmaceutical approaches to pain therapy.
+Applications implementing medicinal chemistry for preclinical research, drug screening and preclinical animal models, natural product development, and pharmacokinetic evaluation would likely be reviewed by DDNS

 There are shared interests in neuropharmacology and neurochemistry with Molecular Cellular Neruopharmacology (MCNP).
 Applications that emphasize the synthesis of such drugs are reviewed in DDNS.
 Applications that emphasize the molecular and cellular action of neuroactive drugs are reviewed in MCNP.